 You may have noticed that whenever the in-house hiring model is compared to team extension via a development agency, one of the primary criteria is the cost.
 Usually, the cooperation with a development agency turns out more cost-effective than hiring in-house personnel.
 However, most researches stop here and expect you to take their claims at face value.
-We decided to back up this statement with some cold hard facts and figures and compare the actual cost of hiring an in-house team with the cost of contracting a development agency.
+We decided to back up this statement with some cold hard facts and figures and compare the actual cost of hiring an in-house software development team in London, UK with the cost of contracting a development agency.

 We have closely worked with many startups and product development companies in the UK, and we know that it is sometimes very difficult to hire developers in London.
 Thus, we researched the eventual cost of putting together a software development team in London to see how much it can actually be.

 We will compare average software development rates in Ukraine with the costs of hiring developers in the UK to see which model is more cost-effective.
 Of course, both models have other advantages and disadvantages that need to be considered as well.

 When choosing between hiring an in-house team and working with a development agency, it is important to remember that the costs consist of different components in each case.

 |In-house||Offshore software development company|

 |Developers’ salaries |

 As you can see, the list of expenses that an in-house team bears is much longer than in the case of hiring a developer or a whole dedicated team from a development agency.